-4.3.
-Members must conduct themselves lawfully at all times and must co-operate with law enforcement authorities where there is a legal obligation to do so.
+- 4.3.
+Members must conduct themselves lawfully at all times and must cooperate with law enforcement authorities where there is a legal obligation to do so. - 4.3A.
+Members must take all reasonable measures to prevent unauthorised access to, interception of, or interference with data on its network and under its control.